henrikje/laebel/README.md

   using [`labels`](https://docs.docker.com/reference/compose-file/services/#labels) in your Docker Compose project.
   It allows you to specify title, description, group, external links, and more.
   The metadata is based on the [OpenContainers Annotations Spec](https://specs.opencontainers.org/image-spec/annotations/) but is extended through a set of Laebel-specific labels.
+- **Light and dark mode**: Supports both light and dark themes, and automatically switches based on the user's preference.

 ## Usage